Skip to content

 • Likewise, you could also switch the connection mode from wireless (WiFi) to wired (ethernet cable).
 Or try switching to a different network by sharing your device’s carrier data via the Hotspot.

-Delete Cache and Data
+Method 2: Delete Browser Cache and Website Data

 If a lot of temporary data accrues over time, it could conflict with the proper functioning of the browser.
 As a result, you should frequently delete these data after regular intervals.

 If you haven’t done so in quite a while, it seems to be a perfect time, as it might also fix the underlying issue.
-Here are steps to clear cache and data on the browser:

 1. Launch the Chrome browser and type in the below URL in its address bar: